Terms and Conditions

 THIS PROGRAMME IS VOID WHERE PROHIBITED OR RESTRICTED BY LAW

 Any eligible individual/person who takes part in this Programme as part of an eligible start-up company/ entity (each person a “Participant” and its eligible entity the “Start-up Entity”) is bound by the following Terms and Conditions, so please read carefully before participating in the Programme.

-e) The Programme shall be conducted by the Organiser between 15 July 2020 (“Start Date”) to 31 January 2021 (“End Date”).
+d) The Programme shall be conducted by the Organiser between 25 June 2021 (“Start Date”) to 18 February 2022 (“End Date”).
 The Start Date and End Date, any other dates and durations of the Programme may be amended or extended at the Organiser’s sole and absolute discretion.

-h) The Organiser may pass on any Programme Materials submitted by the Participants to any company within SEPL or any affiliates of Royal Dutch Shell plc (the “Shell Group”) and other third parties involved in the operation, evaluation or judging of the Programme including, for the avoidance of doubt, for marketing and communications purposes.
+g) The Organiser may pass on any Programme Materials submitted by the Participants to any other company within the Royal Dutch Shell plc group of companies (the “Shell Group”) and other third parties involved in the operation, evaluation or judging of the Programme including, for the avoidance of doubt, for marketing and communications purposes.

-j) The Programme is not a formal part of the Shell recruitment process and participation in the Programme will not influence any subsequent application made by a Participant for a job, apprenticeship, internship or other training scheme with the Shell Group (i.e. any company within the Organiser or any affiliates of Royal Dutch Shell plc).
+i) The Programme is not a formal part of the Shell recruitment process and participation in the Programme will not influence any subsequent application made by a Participant for a job, apprenticeship, internship or other training scheme with the Organiser or any other companies within the Shell Group.

 2. Restrictions on the Export of Technical Information